isiahmeadows/mithril.js/design/core/hyperscript.md

 - `children:` on element and component vnodes
 - `is:` on element vnodes
-- `duringCommit:` on element and component vnodes
+- `beforeCommit:` on element and component vnodes
 - `afterCommit:` on element and component vnodes
 - `blockRemoval:` on element and component vnodes
 - `onevent:` on element and component vnodes

 Without an ancestor element or component vnode, only `afterCommit` can be specified.
 (It will receive `undefined` for the ref.)
-All other attributes are silently ignored, including `duringCommit` and `blockRemoval`.
+All other attributes are silently ignored, including `beforeCommit` and `blockRemoval`.

-The attributes `duringCommit`, `afterCommit`, and `blockRemoval` are excluded from the attributes passed to components, for sanity's sake.
+The attributes `beforeCommit`, `afterCommit`, and `blockRemoval` are excluded from the attributes passed to components, for sanity's sake.

 ## Selectors